Decapod

-The Decapoda or decapods, from Ancient Greek δεκάς (dekás), meaning "ten", and πούς (poús), meaning "foot", is a large order of crustaceans within the class Malacostraca, and includes crabs, lobsters, crayfish, shrimp, and prawns.
+A decapod is a crustacean in the large order of Decapoda (from Ancient Greek δέκά déka 'ten' + πούς poús 'foot') within the class Malacostraca, including crabs, lobsters, crayfish, shrimp, and prawns.
 Most decapods are scavengers.
 The order is estimated to contain nearly 15,000 extant species in around 2,700 genera, with around 3,300 fossil species.
 Nearly half of these species are crabs, with the shrimp (about 3,000 species) and Anomura including hermit crabs, king crabs, porcelain crabs, squat lobsters (about 2500 species) making up the bulk of the remainder.
 The earliest fossils of the group date to the Devonian.

 Anatomy

 Decapods can have as many as 38 appendages, arranged in one pair per body segment.
 As the name Decapoda (from the Greek δέκα, deca-, "ten", and πούς / ποδός, -pod, "foot") implies, ten of these appendages are considered legs.
 They are the pereiopods, found on the last five thoracic segments.
 In many decapods, one pair of these "legs" has enlarged pincers, called chelae, with the legs being called chelipeds.
 In front of the pereiopods are three pairs of maxillipeds that function as feeding appendages.
 The head has five pairs of appendages, including mouthparts, antennae, and antennules.
 There are five more pairs of appendages on the abdomen.
 They are called pleopods.
 There is one final pair called uropods, which, with the telson, form the tail fan.